TGDivy/TGDivy/README.md

 ## 💬🌞

-> Creativity is the greatest rebellion in existence. ~ Osho
+> Be the silent watcher of your thoughts and behavior.
+You are beneath the thinker. ~ Eckhart Tolle

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )